Elli Mosayebi is Associate Professor of Architecture & Design at the Swiss Federal Institute of Technology (ETH Zurich), Switzerland.

 She studied architecture at ETH Zurich (1997-2003).

 She was a research assistant at the professorship for architectural theory with Prof Dr Ákos Moravánszky (2004-08).
 In her dissertation, she researched the work of Milan architect Luigi Caccia Dominioni.
 She was professor for design and housing at the Technische Universität Darmstadt (TU Darmstadt), Germany (2012-18), where she carried out a comparative study of post-war European housing.

 She headed the “Ruinen und Maschinen” design studio at ETH Zurich together with Ron Edelaar and Christian Inderbitzin (2017); and has been an associate professor of architecture and design at ETH Zurich since 2018.

-Elli Mosayebi will be a member of the LafargeHolcim Awards jury for Middle East Africa in 2020.
+Elli Mosayebi was a member of the LafargeHolcim Awards jury for Middle East Africa in 2020.